-Zoom Client SDKs allow new and existing applications to integrate a rich subset of features that are available in the Zoom Client app.
+Zoom Meeting SDKs allow new and existing applications to integrate a rich subset of features that are available in the Zoom Client app.

-Offered on all major native platforms, Zoom Client SDKs are designed to be:
+Offered on all major native platforms, Zoom Meeting SDKs are designed to be:

-Localizable: Natural support for seven major languages and open translation extensibility allows you to grow application usage internationally.
+- Localizable: Natural support for Natural support for multiple languages and open translation extensibility allows you to grow application usage internationally.

-To begin development with Zoom SDKs, each developer requires a Zoom Account along with a Zoom Token and Zoom Access Token (ZAK).
-A Zoom Token is the authenticated token derived from the Zoom API.
-A Zoom Access Token is a unique identification and authentication token required for your app to host a meeting on behalf of another user.
-For more information on SDK tokens, see our Access Credentials reference.
+To begin development with Zoom SDKs, each developer requires a Zoom Account and a Zoom Access Key (ZAK).
+A ZAK is a unique identification and authentication token required for your app to host a meeting on behalf of another user.
+See Next Steps below for more information.

 Full-featured libraries provided to enable simple integration of the Zoom platform within mobile or desktop apps.